denluk/Volume-tick-imbalance-HFT/README.md

 # Volume-tick-imbalance-HFT
-The code implements the profound ideas from the book "Advances in Financial Machine Learning" by  Marcos López de Prado and calculates time-to-reach of the treshhold based on USD_volume and tick imbalance for ETHUSDT.
+The code implements the profound ideas from the book "Advances in Financial Machine Learning" by  Marcos López de Prado and calculates time-to-reach of the treshhold based on USD_volume and tick imbalance for ETHUSDT that could be of high value for high frequency trading.

 The logic is the following: higher imbalance => lower time-to-reach.